 Another modern city that embodies the concept of 15-minute accessibility is Paris.
 According to its mayor, Anne Hidalgo, in an ideal city, a resident can walk or bike to a store, school, hospital and even an office.
 In Paris, harmful transport was banned, pedestrian and bike paths were made along the Seine, and green recreation areas were set up throughout the city.
 And this is just the beginning of a global plan that is going to change streets, parks and districts.

-15-minute cities solve a number of problems and thereby increase the level of human happiness: firstly, they reduce the time spent on the road and traffic jams, secondly, by giving up cars, they reduce harmful emissions into the atmosphere, and thirdly, they help citizens to socialize and maintain relations with neighbors.
-All these advantages will soon be appreciated by the residents of BOSTON Creative House.
+What are the benefits of 15-minute cities?
+They solve a number of problems and thereby increase the level of human happiness: first, they reduce travel time and traffic jams, secondly, by giving up cars, they reduce harmful emissions into the atmosphere, and thirdly, they help citizens socialize and maintain relations with their neighbors.
+Residents of BOSTON Creative House will soon be able to appreciate the benefits of living on these principles.

 The complex consists of two houses and a four-story stylobate, where there will be offices, a co-working space, cafes, a kindergarten and various shops.
 Nearby BOSTON Creative House Pochaina park will be arranged with recreational areas and trails for pedestrians and cyclists.